Michael Chandler

-Michael Chandler (born April 24, 1986) is an American professional mixed martial artist.
-He currently competes in the Lightweight division in the Ultimate Fighting Championship (UFC).
-A professional competitor since 2009, Chandler first gained notoriety when he began competing for Bellator MMA, an organization he fought for from 2010 through 2020.
-There, Chandler became a three-time Bellator Lightweight Champion and was the winner of the Bellator Season Four Lightweight Tournament.
-As of November 2, 2021, he is #5 in the UFC lightweight rankings.
+Michael Chandler Jr. (born April 24, 1986) is an American professional mixed martial artist.
+He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
+Chandler previously competed for Bellator MMA from 2010 through 2020 where he became a three-time Bellator Lightweight Champion and won the Bellator Season Four Lightweight Tournament.
+As of November 18, 2025, he is #11 in the UFC lightweight rankings.

 Background

 Chandler was born and raised in High Ridge, Missouri, the second of four children to Michael Sr. and Betty Chandler.
 He is of German and Irish heritage.
 Chandler was on the honor roll every term in high school, received three letters in football, and finished as the runner–up at the MSHSAA State Championships as a senior in wrestling.
 He was voted the Most Valuable Wrestler during his senior season and was selected to the All-St. Louis Team.

 Upon graduating from Northwest High School in 2004, Chandler enrolled at the University of Missouri without an athletic scholarship, walking onto the school's wrestling squad.
 While at Missouri, Chandler was a four-time NCAA Division I qualifier, collected 100 career wins, as well as earning fifth place at NCAA's as a senior, earning DI All-American honors.
 Chandler earned runner–up honors in the 2008 and 2009 Big 12 Championships and was awarded automatic bids to three of the four NCAA Championships he competed in.
 Chandler compiled a 31–15 record against Big 12 opponents and a 100–40 overall record in his four years as a starter.
 He majored in personal finance management services with a minor in real estate.
 He also built a close relationship with two–time Dan Hodge Trophy winner and eventual Bellator MMA World Champion Ben Askren and two–time All–American and eventual UFC Welterweight Champion Tyron Woodley.